Visiting Newberry National Volcanic Monument – Two Day Summer Itinerary

 The Skylight Cave is a bit of a drive (it’s located up north, close to Sisters, Oregon), but in our opinion well worth the trip.
 About an hour northwest of the Lava Lands Visitor Center, this cave is well off the beaten path.
 Similar to the Lava River Cave, the Skylight Cave is a lava tube that was formed thousands of years ago when lava flowed through it.
 The “skylights” in the cave ceiling appeared when the roof of the cave partially collapsed, allowing beams of sunlight to stream through!

-For this cave, we recommend that everyone in your group pack a flashlight (make sure it has new or fully charged batteries)!
-We like this headlamp from Black Diamond – it has a rechargeable battery and is great for hands-free walking.
+For this cave, we recommend that everyone in your group pack a bright flashlight (make sure it has new or fully charged batteries)!

 Dispersed camping in Deschutes National Forest